Inventory Management

 GMROI tells you how much gross profit you earn for every dollar invested in inventory.
 A GMROI above 1.0 means you are making more than you are spending to hold it.
 Below 1.0 means you are losing money on that inventory position.

-Formula: Gross Profit ÷ Average Inventory Cost
+Formula: Gross Profit divided by Average Inventory Cost

 KPI 02